rafaelmorgado6/SI-I/SNAKE/README.md

 ├── viewer.py # Visual interface for observing the game
 ├── game/ # Game logic and mechanics
 ├── README.md # Project documentation
-└── requirements.txt # Python dependencies
+└── requirements.txt # Python dependencies'''

 ## How it works